 A design menu that contains too many options is just plain overwhelming.
 Imagine users tapping on the menu and having their entire screen filled with menu choices.
 They may have thought they knew where they wanted to go, but now they’re not so sure.
 Too many options have forced them to question their next move.
 You can read more about it in our article, Hamburger Menu Abuse.

 On the other hand, too few options leave too much to chance.
 If in an effort to streamline, you’ve gathered every destination under two or three generic choices, you’ve made it so the user must do the guesswork.
 This means a bigger learning curve for an app design that should be intuitive.

 2. Breaking Away from the Standard Navigation

 Apps and websites are a part of our day-to-day lives.
 And people have become very familiar with how they expect them to function.

-Users have standard conventions in their minds of what they expect navigation to look like.
-For example, users are familiar with horizontal navigation at the top, vertical navigation at the left, or a back button at the top left.
+Users have standard conventions in mind of what they expect navigation to look like.
+For example, users are familiar with horizontal app navigation design at the top, vertical navigation at the left, or a back button at the top left.

 3. Getting Too Creative With Icons